flowkeeper-org/fk-desktop/doc/strategies.md

 - `Replay("<AFTER_SEQUENCE>")` - Used for requesting the replay of the strategies from the server, starting from, but not including, `#AFTER_SEQUENCE`.
 The server may respond with one or more messages with event history.
-- `ReplayCompleted()` - Not a true strategy (TODO -- Fix it), used by the server to signal the last strategy in the replayed list.
+- `ReplayCompleted("")` - Used by the server to signal the last strategy in the replayed list.
 - `Error("<ERROR_CODE>", "<ERROR_MESSAGE>")` - Sent by the server to report an error, e.g. wrong
 credentials passed to `Authenticate` strategy.
 Flowkeeper Desktop raises a UI exception when executing this strategy.
 This results in a message popup and a request to file a bug in GitHub.